TechJunkie is a BOX20 Media Company

 Mirroring right from your phone is great, but ultimately, the best way to stream content from a mobile device to a Chromecast is to use apps that support the Chromecast standard for streaming right within their respective iOS app.
 Setting up your Chromecast device is as easy as downloading the Google Home app from the iOS app store and using it to set up your streaming device from right within your local home network.
-Google’s Home app will walk you right through setup of your new Chromecast device if you’re yet to set it up on your network itself, making it easy to get up and going right away.
+Google’s Home app will walk you right through the setup of your new Chromecast device if you’re yet to set it up on your network itself, making it easy to get up and going right away.

 Google’s Home app can also suggest content from other Cast-enabled apps, and you’d be shocked just how many apps on iOS support the platform.
 Despite starting as a Google-standard application, Cast support has rolled out among most of the popular streaming platforms available on iOS, including (but certainly not limited to) the following: